 This Privacy Notice may vary from time to time so please check it regularly.

-Eastgate Shopping Centre (“we”, “us” or “our”) are committed to protecting the privacy of our visitors.
+Eastgate Shopping Centre (“we”, “us” or “our”) is committed to protecting the privacy of our customers.

-This policy explains how we will use any personal information we collect about you when you.
+This policy explains how we use the personal information that we collect about you.

 This Notice describes the types of information collected, how that information is used and disclosed, and how you can access, modify, or delete your information.

 Data Controller – the Centre is managed by Savills (UK) Limited (registered in England with number 2605138) whose registered office is at 33 Margaret Street, London, W1G 0JD.